PrashantMohite1/Java/Core-Java-Notes/Collection-Framework/Collection-framework-in-java.md

 -  **LinkedHashSet**
   LinkedHashSet is an implementation of the Set interface that combines the features of HashSet and a linked list.A LinkedHashSet is similar to HashSet but it maintains the insertion order of the elements uses a doubly linked list to keep track of the order.
 Each element in the set is linked to the previous and next elements, thus preserving the sequence of insertion.

--  **Treeset** :- TreeSet is an implementation of the Set interface that is backed by a TreeMap
+-  **Treeset** :- treeset store unique homogenious elements with sorting order.
+The default sorting is based on the natural ordering of the elements (like alphabetical order for strings or numerical order for integers).
+You can also specify a custom order using a Comparator.
+    -  Data Structure: Internally, TreeSet uses a Red-Black tree, which is a type of self-balancing binary search tree.
+This structure keeps the elements sorted and allows for efficient retrieval, insertion, and deletion.
     -   The underlying data structure for treeset is Balanced Tree.
     -   in total collection framework 2 areas where Heterogeneous Object are not allowed - in treeset and tree map.